Table of Contents

 When a force acts on a body, it produces an acceleration in the body and will be equal to the rate of change of momentum of the body.

-Ans: Tension in the rope and its force pulls equally at both the ends if no forces acting on the rope except its ends, and the rope itself is in equilibrium, then the tension is the same throughout the rope.
+Tension in the rope and its force pull equally at both ends if no forces act on the rope except its ends, and the rope itself is in equilibrium, then the tension is the same throughout the rope.

 ∑F = 0